jdrichardsappacad/react-2021/week-14/practices/12-react-forms/README.md

 When you finish this article, you should be able to:

-- Create a React function component containing a simple form
+- Create a React functional component containing a simple form
 - Define controlled inputs with the `useState` hook for different form inputs

 ## Setup